emu-russia/breaknes/UserManual/Runtime.md

 This does not recreate the board, but simulates pressing the `RESET` button on the console.

-The simulation starts automatically if no debugger is running.
+The simulation starts automatically.

 ## Step

-When running without a debugger, CoreApi::Step is called in a loop until the user exits the application or selects another .nes image
+CoreApi::Step is called in a loop until the user exits the application or selects another .nes image

-When working with the debugger, CoreApi::Step is called by pressing the corresponding button.
-In time more advanced debugging methods (breakpoints, frame-by-frame simulation, etc.) may appear.

 ## Exit